coleygroup/rogi-xd/README.md

 - [`rogi-dist.ipynb`](./notebooks/rogi-dist.ipynb): ROGI distribution boxplots and parity plots
 - [`toy_surfaces.ipynb`](./notebooks/toy_surfaces.ipynb): toy example figures

-_Note_: for these notebooks to work out of the box, data should be generated and organized using the shell scripts above
+_Note_: for these notebooks to work out of the box, data should be generated using the `make all` command from above`